stevekm/reportIT/ref/README.md

-This folder cotains the reference genome information.
+This folder contains the reference genome information.
 Currently, only hg19 is configured.

 The `cannonical_transcript_table.py` script will download the required files from UCSC, and set up the 'cannonical transcripts' file needed for the pipeline.